vsco/dcdr/README.md

 ```
 The watcher is now observing your keyspace and writing all changes to the [`Server:OutputPath`](https://github.com/vsco/dcdr/blob/readme-updates/config/config.go#L29) (`/etc/dcdr/decider.json`).

 The easiest way to view your feature flags is with `dcdr server`.
 This is a bare bones implementation of how to access features over HTTP.
 There is no authentication, so unless your use case is for internal access only you should include the `server` package into a new project and assemble your own.
-[EXAMPLE COMING, see server/demo/main.go for now].
+The server is built with the [Goji](https://github.com/zenazn/goji) framework and is extensible by adding additional middleware.
+An example of how to customize a server can be found in [server/demo/main.go](https://github.com/vsco/dcdr/blob/master/server/demo/main.go).

 ```
 # start the server